canjs/canjs/component/component.md

   ```

   @release 2.1

    Please check earlier versions of the documentation for more information.

 @signature `< TAG [ATTR-NAME=KEY|ATTR-VALUE] >`

   Create an instance of a component on a particular
-  tag in a [can.mustache] template.
-Use of [can.mustache] is deprecated as of
+  tag in a [can.stache] template.
+Use of [can.stache] is deprecated as of
   2.3.
 Please check earlier versions of the documentation for more information.